tinkerbell/tink/docs/concepts.md

 ### Worker

-A node that has its data being pushed into Cacher can become a part of a workflow.
+Any node that has its data being pushed into Tinkerbell can become a part of a workflow.
 A worker can be a part of multiple workflows.

 When the node boots, a worker container starts and connects with provisioner to check if there is any task (may be from different workflows) that it can execute.
 After the completion of an action, the worker sends action status to provisioner.
 When all workflows which are related to a worker are complete, a worker can terminate.